glondu/belenios/INSTALL.md

     ./opam-bootstrap.sh

-On a modern desktop system, this needs approximately 10 minutes and 1 gigabyte of disk space.
+On a modern desktop system, this needs approximately 11 minutes and 2 gigabytes of disk space.

 If everything goes successfully, follow the given instructions to update your shell environment, then run: